-Our after-school science clubs use experiments, creative modelling, design, teamwork, singing, music and dramatic role-play to help children of all learning styles learn to love science.
+Our science clubs use experiments, creative modelling, design, teamwork, singing, music and dramatic role-play to help children of all learning styles learn to love science.

-Every week, children experience an engaging storyline such as “Can we power Spaceships with Poo?” introducing fundamental science principles such as (in this case!) electricity and magnetism, anaerobic digestion and the challenges of space flight!
+Every week, children can experience an engaging storyline such as “Can we power Spaceships with Poo?” introducing fundamental science principles such as (in this case!) electricity and magnetism, anaerobic digestion and the challenges of space flight!

 Every year, ScienceClubz includes special themes which run for one of the workshops each term.
 Examples are: